manvillej/project1/README.md

 Web Programming with Python and JavaScript

 ## Project Summary
 For this project, I relied a lot on two major resources.
 I reused most of my the html and css from https://github.com/manvillej/project0 and I also heavily relied on Miguel Grinberg's FlaskMega tutorial https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.
 I really like Grinberg's tutorial because it is highly digestable, isn't a toy example, and attempts to be scalable and well structured from the beginning.
-I was able to adapt it many parts of it to my project and fill in the gaps from documentation, stack overflow, and reddit (r/python and r/flask)
+I was able to adapt many parts of it to my project and fill in the gaps from documentation, stack overflow, and reddit (r/python and r/flask)

 ### Top Level Directory: